Moniaar/alx-frontend/0x03-responsive_design/README.md

 | 2 |

 - Note: the best practice is to unifiy all similar breakpoints at the end of the CSS file, but here we added the media quiery because of readability purposes.
+### How to create the 3 lines of menu options found in any website using only CSS?
+(Hamburger icon):